Rick Forrester

 Rick Forrester is a fictional character from The Bold and the Beautiful, an American soap opera on the CBS network.
 He was born in 1990 as the son of Brooke Logan and Eric Forrester.
 Portrayed by several adult actors, he is currently portrayed by Jacob Young, who took claim of the role from 1997 to 1999, and returned from 2011 to 2018.

-Rick is known for his extreme jealous obsession of Ridge Forrester, his relationship with Eric, and Ridge's heir apparent position at Forrester Creations.
+Rick is known for his extreme jealous obsession of Ridge Forrester, Ridge's relationship with Eric and heir apparent position at Forrester Creations.
 He has been known to manipulate those close to his life, and also for seducing Ridge's daughters Phoebe and Steffy Forrester, then seducing their mother and Ridge's ex-wife, Dr. Taylor Hayes, in a twisted revenge plot against Ridge.